-In Random-Scan Display electron beam is directed only to the ares of screen where a picture has to be drawn.
-It is also called vector displays, as it draws picture one line at time.
+In Random-Scan Display electron beam is directed only to the areas of screen where a picture has to be drawn.
+It is also called vector display, as it draws picture one line at time.
 It can draw and refresh component lines of a picture in any specified sequence.
 Pen plotter is an example of random-scan displays.

 Suppose we want to display a square ABCD on the screen.
 The commands will be:

 - Draw a line from A to B

 - Draw a line from B to C